JasonKaraman/RealTimeFloodData/README.md

 REAL-TIME HYPERLOCAL FLOOD DATA PIPELINE

 A fully automated pipeline for collecting, validating, and storing real-time hyperlocal flood data from NOAA, USGS, Twitter (X), and GIS flood zones into PostgreSQL.
 Useful for collecting and storing data regarding street-level flooding events.
-This can be useful for building out flood prediction models at the street level.
+This can be useful for building out flood prediction models at the hyperlocal level.
+This was developed to measure flood events in Charleston, SC but can be applied to anywhere locally.

 FEATURES